expo/expo/docs/versions/v6.0.0/guides/installing-node.md

 next___FILE: ./logging.md
 ---

 This is a guide to installing Node.js on your computer.
-To do anything interesting with Exponent, you'll need to have `node` and `npm` installed.
+To do anything interesting with Expo, you'll need to have `node` and `npm` installed.

-## What versions of Node can I use with Exponent?
+## What versions of Node can I use with Expo?

 We recommend running the current stable version of Node (at the time of this writing v6.3.0), but anything as new as the most recent LTS stable version (at the time of this writing v4.4.7) should work.